tmprk/psychopy-docs/content/docs/programs/line-in-shape-js/_index.md

 ## How to use the program

 I actually have a version deployed right now.
 It is located on the domain `psych dot netlify dot app` (doing this to prevent bots).
 Just navigate to this domain and you can try it out.
-It will look something like this minus the developer tools on the right side, which was for debugging purposes.
+It will look something like this without the developer tools on the right side, which was for debugging purposes.

 {{< youtube 1Xv_Zl6Qtvs >}}